Death of James Dean

-Hollywood actor James Dean was killed at the age of 24 in an auto accident on September 30, 1955, near Cholame, California.
-He had previously competed in several auto racing events, and was traveling to a sports car racing competition when he was involved in a car crash at the junction of U.S. Route 466 (later SR 46) and SR 41.
+American actor James Dean was killed at the age of 24 in an auto accident on September 30, 1955, near Cholame, California.
+He had previously competed in several auto racing events, and was traveling to a sports car racing competition in Salinas, California, when he was involved in a car crash at the junction of U.S. Route 466 (later SR 46) and SR 41.

 Racing career background

 In April 1954, after securing the co-starring role of Cal Trask in East of Eden, James Dean purchased a 1955 Triumph Tiger T110 650 cc motorcycle and, later, a used red 1953 MG TD sports car.
 In March 1955, Dean traded the MG for a new 1955 Porsche Speedster purchased from Competition Motors in Hollywood, California.
 He traded the Triumph T110 for a 1955 Triumph TR5 Trophy three days after filming wrapped on East of Eden.
 Just before filming began on Rebel Without a Cause, Dean competed in the Palm Springs Road Races with the Speedster on March 26–27.
 He finished first overall in Saturday's novice class, and second overall in the Sunday main event.
 Dean also raced the Speedster at Bakersfield on May 1–2, finishing first in class and third overall.
 His final race with the Speedster was at Santa Barbara on Memorial Day, May 30, where he started in the eighteenth position, working his way up to fourth before over-revving his engine and blowing a piston.
 He did not finish the race.